vjeux/phpMatch/README.md

 Match All
 ---------

-match_all is the same as match but captures more than the first!
+match_all is the same as match but captures more than the first.
+It returns a

 ### Prototype